sam-mahonri/Physalis/README.md

 ```
 This command executes the script named `physalis_swap.sh` located in the current directory (`./`).

-## Step 3: Provide Necessary Inputs

-Follow the instructions provided by the script.
-It may prompt you for input such as the size of SWAP memory you wish to allocate.
-Input the required information as instructed.

-## Step 4: Confirm Execution

-After providing the necessary inputs, the script may ask for confirmation before proceeding.
-Follow the prompts to confirm or cancel the execution.

-## Step 5: Monitor Progress

 During execution, the script will display messages indicating the progress of the SWAP memory configuration process.
 Monitor the output to ensure everything is proceeding as expected.

-## Step 6: Completion

 Once the script has completed execution, it will display a message indicating whether the SWAP memory configuration was successful or if there were any errors.